India, US discuss Narendra Modi's White House visit - ExBulletin

 India, US discuss Narendra Modi’s White House visit

-- The dates for Modi’s visit to the United States are yet to be finalized.

-- Biden expected to make his own trip to New Delhi in September for the G20.

-WASHINGTON: The Biden Administration is in talks with Indian officials about a possible White House visit by Prime Minister Narendra Modi later this year, according to a US official with knowledge of the talks and another person briefed on the matter.
+The Biden administration is in talks with Indian officials about a possible visit to the White House by Prime Minister Narendra Modi later this year, according to a US official with knowledge of the talks and another person briefed on the matter.

-US President Joe Biden is eager to deepen ties with the the largest democracy in the world as part of his attempt to win what he presented as a contest between free and autocratic societies, particularly China.
+US President Joe Biden is eager to deepen ties with the world’s largest democracy as part of his bid to win what he has touted as a contest between free and autocratic societies, particularly China.

 The White House and the Indian Embassy in Washington declined to comment.

 Dates are not finalized, the sources said.
-Talks over a possible visit to the White House intensified this week as India’s national security adviser Ajit Doval met his American counterpart, Jake Sullivan, and Secretary of State Anthony Blinken in Washington.
+Talks about a possible visit to the White House intensified this week when Indian national security adviser Ajit Doval met his American counterpart, Jake Sullivan, and Secretary of State Antony Blinken in Washington.

 During the visit, the United States and India launched a partnership to deepen ties on military equipment, semiconductors and artificial intelligence.

-New Delhi has frustrated Washington by participating in military exercises with Russia and increasing purchases of the country’s crude oil, a key source of financing for the war in ukraine.
+New Delhi has frustrated Washington by participating in military exercises with Russia and increasing purchases of the country’s crude oil, a key source of funding for the war in Ukraine.
 Washington has pushed New Delhi to do more to punish Russia for invading Ukraine.

 India on Wednesday proposed to increase military spending for the coming year by 13% to $72.6 billion as it seeks to add more fighter jets and roads along its stretched border with China.
 India and China share a 2,100 mile (3,400 kilometer) border that has been disputed since the 1950s.